chillcharlie357/obsidian-image-flow/README.md

 A plugin that streamlines how images are pasted, stored, and uploaded in Obsidian.

-It listens to paste and drag‑and‑drop events in the editor, saves image files to your vault following configurable rules, and optionally uploads them via external CLI tools such as PicList, PicGo, or PicGo-Core.
+It listens to paste and drag‑and‑drop events in the editor, saves image files to your vault following configurable rules, and optionally uploads them via external CLI tools such as PicList.

 ## Features